 I finally decided to take charge of my finances and researched investment companies and how they made money.
-The first thing I did was read the paper prospectuses and annual reports that I got in the mail every six months.
+The first thing I did was gather up the courage to read the paper prospectuses and annual reports that I got in the mail every six months.
 These documents are intimidating and there is a lot of tiny print in these documents.
-The only thing you really need to know is what the investment objective, performance and the annual fees of the fund. (i.e. expense ratios) A lot of mutual funds my financial planner put me in charged an expense ratio over 1% annually to invest with them.
-Now 1% doesn't sound like a lot of money, but if you pay 1% a year for 40 years, you end up losing 10x your initial investment returns to fees.
+Later on I reallized the only thing you really need to know from these documents is the investment objective, past performance and the annual fees of the fund. (i.e. expense ratios) A lot of mutual funds my financial planner put me in charged an expense ratio over 1% annually to invest with them.
+While 1% doesn't sound like a lot of money, a 1% expense ratio with an 8% return compounded over 40 years results in 32.39% of your returns lost to needless expenses.

 Back then, Vanguard was recommending 20-40% of your stocks should be in international stocks.
 International stocks are more volatile than domestic U.S. stocks, and sometimes U.S. stocks are the better choice, and sometimes international stocks are.
 Unfortunately we don't know ahead of time which one will outperform.